-Programs of instruction for the Army ROTC include a four-year, a three year, and a two-year program.
+Programs of instruction for the Army ROTC include a four-year, a three-year, and a two-year program.
 The four-year program consists of a two-year basic course, a two-year advanced course and the advanced ROTC Summer Camp.
-The threeyear program consists of all the basic course classes being completed in one year; a two-year advanced course and the advanced ROTC Summer Camp.
-The two-year program encompasses a basic ROTC Summer Camp, a two-year advanced course and the advanced ROTC Summer Camp, a two-year advanced course and the advanced ROTC Summer Camp.
+The three-year program consists of all the basic course classes being completed in one year; a two-year advanced course and the advanced ROTC Summer Camp.
+The two-year program encompasses a basic ROTC Summer Camp, a two-year advanced course and the advanced ROTC Summer Camp.